 - Assessment – The supply chain needs numerous processes to assess the happenings within itself.
 The rules and regulations also need to be enforced.
 Finance, HR, IT facilities, portfolio management, product design, sales, and quality assurance are a few processes in the enabling component.

-How do we manage a Supply Chain?
+How to manage a Supply Chain?

 SCM is the detailed assessment of all factors that affect the supply chain.
 It uses this assessment to maintain the standard of quality and healthy customer relations throughout the supply chain.
 The customer’s needs must be the top priority while managing the supply chain.
 Modification of the product and keeping the prices low helps achieve customer satisfaction.